GeoMOER/geoAI/docs/units/_unit04/unit04-02-04_EX_predict.md

 ## Assignment unit-04-02

 Follow all the exercises in unit 04:
-1. Create a map of the prediction according to the exemplary workflow described in the unit
+1. Create a map of the prediction according to the exemplary workflow described in the unit.
-2. Find a way to add also masks with background information (no builidngs) to the training data and train your model again.
+Now we would like to modifie the training data:
+2. Use the same mask and DOP as before.
+3. 	modifier the `remove_files` function in a way that your final training data includes not only masks with fore- and background (pngs with buildings(0) and no building(1)) but also pngs with just background information (no building(0))
+4. Train a new model with the new data.
-3. Create a map of the prediction with your new model.
+5. Create a map of the prediction with your new model.
-4. Compare both maps of predictions in three sentences.
+6. Compare both maps of predictions in three sentences.

 Again put your code and results in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.

 {% endcapture %}